 I know I need a project management process and that I should probably read those books about Agile.
 I also know I should probably take that nail out of my car tire before it goes completely flat.

-How we used to manage projects in Asana
+How We Used to Manage Projects in Asana

 I learned to live with this communication chaos for a long, long time.
-But I knew there had to be a better way.
+However, I knew there had to be a better way.
 After all, there were so many project management solutions on the market that there had to be at least one good Asana alternative.

 We needed something simple to use yet powerful, something that would make being part of projects not-annoying and productive.
-I've learned over the years this was a big challenge for everyone in the industry: How do you provide enough utility without putting off your users by burying them in features they may never use?
+I've learned over the years, this was a big challenge for everyone in the industry: How do you provide enough utility without putting off your users by burying them in features they may never use?

-Active Collab got it right after redesigning their product from the ground up.
-They built a tool where form followed function and where the process began with the end in mind.
-They realized their customers want to manage projects efficiently and not get bogged down in communication or with features.
+ActiveCollab got it right after redesigning their product from the ground up.
+They built a tool where form followed function, and where the process began with the end in mind.
+They realized their customers want to manage projects efficiently and not get bogged down in communication or features.
 The team nailed the experience.

-Using Active Collab on our first project was a breath of fresh air.Tweet this
+Using ActiveCollab on our first project was a breath of fresh air.Tweet this

-We were all on the same page from the start and our team was up and running as soon as we switched to it.
+We were all on the same page from the start, and our team was up and running as soon as we switched to it.

-I still remember our first internal discussion called "Crouching Project, Angry Client”.
+I still remember our first internal discussion called "Crouching Project, Angry Client."
 One of our customers became fed up with project status updates and left a tersely worded voicemail.
 So we made a private discussion in ActiveCollab on how we should approach each project and improve our workflow.
-The discussion was a success and it really helped us to better manage projects.
+It was a success, and it helped us manage projects better.

 We have internal projects (where we keep our agency initiatives and things we're working on) and client projects.

-In our internal project, we have a private kick-off discussion each week where we talk about each project.
+In our internal project, we have a private kick-off discussion each week, where we talk about each project.
 We discuss what's going on, what happened, and what's happening next.
-Active Collab Discussion feature makes discussions easy to manage and simple to follow.
+The ActiveCollab Discussion feature makes discussions easy to manage and simple to follow.

 Discussions also help us declutter tasks comments and are a great place to post meeting follow-ups and project retrospectives.

-Active Collab Timer (a built-in time tracking app) has helped us calculate project profitability and identify areas where we spend most of our time.
-Thanks to time tracking, now we can better estimate projects because we know from data we gathered exactly how much time a similar task will require.
+The ActiveCollab Stopwatch (a built-in time tracking app) has helped us calculate project profitability and identify areas where we spend most of our time.
+Thanks to time tracking, now we can estimate projects better because we know from data we gathered precisely how much time a similar task will require.
 It was a real eye-opener when we saw how each project and task affected our bottom line.

 We also use ActiveCollab for onboarding our clients and contractors.
 For instance, we have project templates for quickly spinning up new projects and templates for teaching new contractors how we do things.

 We also have a template that helps new clients get up to speed with how we work.
-The project ends with a task to set up a call with us so we can discuss next steps.
+The project ends with a task to set up a call with us, so we can discuss next steps.

-Right now, we connected ActiveCollab with our CRM through API for automation, but we plan to use Zapier when the add-on becomes available.
+Right now, we connected ActiveCollab with our CRM through API for automation, and we're also using the Zapier add-on to it's fullest.